laguiz/wkhtmltopdf-issue-traceur/README.md

-# Illustration of wkhtmltopdf issue with google-traceur
+# Illustration of wkhtmltopdf issue with google/traceur-compiler

 ## My Config